cthae/Adobe-Launch-Debugger/README.md

 * [x] Redirections management tab and logic.
 * [x] SetDebug's default state is not taken into account.
 * [x] Less bold text in ui.
-* [ ] Add an option to quickly kill current page's redirection from the Settings tab.
+* [x] Add an option to quickly kill current page's redirection from the Settings tab.
-* [ ] Implement the actual library switching logic (redirects)
+* [x] Implement the actual library switching logic (redirects)
+* [x] Add a button to delete all redirects.
+* [x] Make sure redirects logic is synced and enabled automatically when user uses a different browser with the same account and extension sync is on.
+* [x] Add an option for redirects to be session-based.
+By default.
+* [ ] Instead of reporting into an active tab, report into the one the listeners are deployed to.
 * [ ] Deal properly with empty dataLayers found. (the extension throws)
 * [ ] Deploy a polling logic for _satellite for when doing the setDebug()
 * [ ] Web SDK/AEP logging implementation.